AzarenkaA/vote-system/Readme.md

        }

   - The system checks that username is valid email.
-  - The system checks that password more 5 symbols.
+  - The system checks that password is more than 5 symbols.
-  - The system checks existing user with such email in database.
+  - The system checks existing user with such email in the database.

-  If all checks passed it will receive next message:
+  If all checks pass it will receive next message:

         {
             "message": "User registered successfully!"
         }

-  In other case system will generate exception with a message:
+  In other case the system will generate an exception with the message:

         Unauthorized error.
 Message - User 123@mail.ru already exist.